HOCOS - Open Positions

-The Institute for Computer Architecture and Computer Engineering (ITI) at the University of Stuttgart, Germany, seek applications for a PhD position in the field of quantum computing.
-Located in one of Europe’s main economic hubs, the Institute offer you an inspiring working atmosphere in a successful international team.
-The project is co-located with IQST (Center for Integrated Quantum Science and Technology), a multidisciplinary organization for groundbreaking research on quantum computing and quantum technology.
+The Institute for Computer Architecture and Computer Engineering (ITI) at the University of Stuttgart seeks applications for a PhD position in the field of quantum computing.
+Located in one of Europe’s main economic hubs, the Institute offers you an inspiring working atmosphere in a successful international team.
+The project is part of the DFG Priority Program 2514 “Quantum Software, Algorithms and Systems”, providing opportunities for interdisciplinary research with top scientists in Germany and beyond.

 Required qualifications:

-- Above-average Master’s degree in Computer Science, Mathematics, Electrical Engineering, Physics, or a related discipline.
+• Above-average Master’s degree in Computer Science, Mathematics, Electrical Engineering, Physics, or a related discipline.

-- Profound knowledge in one of the two areas: (1) electronic design automation and (2) quantum computing, proven by, e.g., lectures taken as part of your study, extracurricular certificates or practical experiences, combined with strong interest in the other area.
+• Profound knowledge in one of the two areas: (1) electronic design automation and (2) quantum computing, proven by, e.g., lectures taken as part of your study, extracurricular certificates or practical experiences, combined with strong interest in the other area.

-- Programming skills in a procedural or object-oriented language (e.g., C++ or Python).
+• Programming skills in a procedural or object-oriented language (e.g., C++ or Python).

 Preferred qualifications:

-- Knowledge in quantum circuit synthesis, optimization or compilation.
+• Knowledge in quantum circuit synthesis, optimization or compilation.

-- Contributions to open-source projects.
+• Contributions to open-source projects.

-To apply, please send, by email, your cover letter (explicitly explaining your interest in the topic and specifying your qualifications), CV and scans of your Master’s and Bachelor’s degree certificates including the transcripts with all grades.
+To apply, please send, by email, your cover letter (explicitly explaining your interest in the topic and specifying your qualifications in quantum computing), CV and scans of your Master’s and Bachelor’s degree certificates including the transcripts with all grades.
 You can add, optionally, reference letters, existing publications, or other supplementary materials you consider relevant, or links to such materials.
 The University is pursuing a gender-equality policy and is therefore particularly encouraging qualified women to apply.
 Handicapped persons are given priority if they are equally qualified.

-The intended project start is on April 1, 2025.
 Questions regarding this position can be directed to:

 Prof. Dr. Ilia Polian